Mitchelldscott/control-rs/README.md

 ### Synthesis Tools

-* `LeastSquares` - a trait that's still in the works (should be available for the statically sized models).
+* `LeastSquares` - a trait that's still in the works (should be available for statically sized models).
 * `GradientDescent` - also in the works but should provide a trait to perform backpropagation of error on models.

 ### Simulation Tools

 * `integrators` - Various types of integration for precision simulations (RK4 + Dormand-Prince)
+* `response` - Classic system response implementations: step, ramp, sine, impulse...

 ## Getting Started